Godzilla: Tokyo S.O.S.: Cast

-The Peanuts make a cameo as the original Shobijin in the flashback via archive footage from original 1961 Mothra film.
+The Peanuts make a cameo as the original Shobijin in a flashback via archive footage from the original Mothra film.

 Production

 Writing

 Toho had commissioned four story outlines for director Tezuka to choose from.
 Tezuka found them all boring, so instead he wrote a new story outline overnight and submitted it to the studio, which they eventually approved.

 Release

 Home media

-The film was released on DVD by Columbia/Tristar Home Entertainment being the final film to be Destributed by TriStar Pictures on DVD before their rights expired. on 14 December 2004.
+The film was released on DVD by Columbia/Tristar Home Entertainment being the final film to be distributed by TriStar Pictures on DVD before their rights expired. on 14 December 2004.
 It included a "Making Of - Featurette for Special Effects."
 It is also available in a 3-Disc "50th Anniversary Godzilla DVD Collection" box set; along with Son of Godzilla [1967] and Godzilla vs. Mechagodzilla [1974].

-The film was released on blu-ray on the Toho Godzilla Collection on 6 May 2014 in a 2-Disc double feature with Godzilla: Final Wars.
+The film was released on Blu-ray on the Toho Godzilla Collection on 6 May 2014 in a 2-Disc double feature with Godzilla: Final Wars.
 It included a "Making of" documentary.